oquaglio/dotfiles/README.md

     path = ~/.dotfiles/.gitconfig
 ```

-If you'd like to add an local files to source, create this dir for them:
+Any files in this dir will be sourced, so create it if you'll like to add any custom config:

 ``` SH
 mkdir ~/.dotfiles-local